Hooklet3d/OdinOne/Parts/OdinOne/Mods/MK1Cooler/Readme.md

 Once the fan is attatched you will be able to access and use it via your slicer or Gcode commands.

-Note:  Add to your starting script the following:
+_Note:  Add to your starting script the following:_

 ```
 M107; Turn fan off...
 ```
+This will make sure the fan is off prior to starting warm-up.
+Running the fan while warming up can cause issues with heating.